This guide is pending an update but most of this still applies.

 Leveling up often gives your colonist Unallocated Stat Points and Breeding Slots to use.
 The Unallocated Stat Points will be visible in the image below with buttons on each of the stats to add a point to that stat.

-The first stat you can see is the "HP" or Health Points/Hit Points stat.
-This is out of 100 and will display a percentage of how much health a colonist has.
-When they're below 50% health, they can't breed, and if they're even lower, they might be unable to do other activities.
+Colonists automatically gain the status effect of "Injured" when their health reaches 0.
 We will never kill your colonists without permission, so you don't have to worry about a colonist reaching 0% and dying without you being able to save them.
-We just encourage healing, particularly in the Hospital, to keep your colonists on top of their gae.
+We just encourage healing, particularly in the Hospital, to keep your colonists on top of their game.

 Most levels have a "stat cap", usually 20, where you can't add stat points to go over that base stat count.
 Each stat has a "Base" and a "Level" as well as a little modifier (+0) indicator.